Becoming a Visual Organization: The Power of Data Storytelling

 - BS, Honors, Botany, Plymouth State College, New Hampshire

-20% discount available for DU Alumni, Daniels Corporate Partners, and 3 or more individuals from the same organization—$600
+15% discount available for DU Alumni, Daniels Corporate Partners, and 3 or more individuals from the same organization

-30% discount available for Non-profits, Current or Former Military, Government—$525
+20% discount available for Non-profits, Current or Former Military, Government

-If you need to cancel your registration in any of our workshops, you may transfer your enrollment to a future session, send someone to take your place, or cancel without penalty at any time up to three days (72 hours) prior to your class.
-If you provide us with less than three days’ notice, or fail to attend, you will be responsible for the entire workshop fee.
+If you need to cancel your registration in any of our workshops, you may transfer your enrollment to a future workshop (within 1 year), send someone to take your place, or cancel without penalty at any time up to three business days prior to your class.
+If you provide us with less than three business days’ notice, or fail to attend, you will be responsible for the entire workshop fee.